The other day, I wrote about my decision to have color adventures while I was visiting London.

 As reluctant as I usually am to have spontaneous adventures (Upholder), I did have an unplanned color adventure during my visit.

-It turns out that Hannah is also very interested in color, and she convinced me to get my colors analyzed, to discover my "season."
-You can read her piece about this kind of color analysis here, "What Clothes Season Are You?
+It turns out that Hannah is also very interested in color, and she convinced me to get my colors analyzed, to discover my “season.”
+She wrote a piece on color analysis called, “What Clothes Season Are You?
 Are you spring or winter?
-The 1980s trend of getting your ‘colours’ done is proving a hit with a new generation."
+The 1980s trend of getting your ‘colours’ done is proving a hit with a new generation.”

 I’m not very good about making spontaneous plans, or adding new items to an already crowded to-do list, but I thought, “This is a color adventure!
 I should do it!”
 She made it easy by telling me exactly how to go about it.

 So I made an appointment with Red Leopard and consultant Ilka Dunn did the color analysis.
 Spoiler alert: I’m an “Autumn.”

 While I was there, I also met Melissa Nicholson, who has a clothing line, Kettlewell, where she creates clothes featuring that reflect this color system.

 It was fascinating to think about color in a new way, and also talk to two people who are as passionate about color as I am.
 Since I started getting interested in color, I’ve been surprised to learn that there are many more fellow color-obsessives out there than I thought.